-The Forensic Anthropology Center at Texas State (FACTS) invites high school students to apply for the first annual FACTS High School Skeletal Death Investigation (SDI) Course!
+The Forensic Anthropology Center at Texas State (FACTS) invites high school students to apply for our second annual FACTS High School Skeletal Death Investigation (SDI) Course!

 The FACTS High School SDI Course will be an intensive college-level learning experience for high school students interested in the fascinating field of forensic science.
 Specifically, it will focus on the job of a Forensic Anthropologist.
 Students will learn how forensic anthropologists investigate scenes, recover human remains, analyze human skeletons, and employ forensic archaeology.
 All instruction will take place at FACTS’ indoor and outdoor teaching facilities located in San Marcos, TX.